e-h-dev/trip-discoverer/TESTING.md

 ### Jshint Java Script test

- * My code is written using ES6 Javascript syntax.
+ * My code is written using ES6 JavaScript syntax.
 The let key word was flagged as a warning by jshint.
  * No other warnings were present.
  * script.js